Ingress in the Raspberry Pi Cluster

 MetalLB allows Ingress Controllers to be assigned different IPs (still within home network range).

-I have installed it via the manifests rather than Helm (see the manifests/metallb/metallb-native.yaml
+I have installed it via the manifests rather than Helm (see the manifests/metallb/metallb-native.yaml file in this repo.

 You also need to create a IpAddressPool, which defines which IPs in the local network can be assigned by MetalLB.
-I have chosen 192.168.0.100 - 192.168.0.120
+I have chosen 192.168.0.100 - 192.168.0.120.
+Lastly, you need to create a L2Adverstisement.

 The video above gives a good tutorial on how to install MetalDB in the cluster.